luyunghsiang/yhluweb/_sources/prospective.rst.txt

 - Dr. Lu advises graduate students only if they want to write MS or PhD theses with Dr. Lu.

+- Dr. Lu sets a research direction and expects each student to develop a plan.
+He does not micro-manage students on daily basis.

 - Dr. Lu can advise only (1) Purdue students, or (2) non-Purdue students whose advisors are collaborating with Dr. Lu.